p365labs/mautic/UPGRADE-3.0.md

 ### LeadBundle

 *   LeadModel Deprecated methods removed:
+    * remove AvatarHelper::getDefaultAvatar as deprecated, us DefaultAvatarHelper::getDefaultAvatar instead
-    * remove LeadModel::isContactable as deprecated
+    * remove LeadModel::isContactable as deprecated use DoNotContact::isContactable instead
     * remove LeadModel::getContactChannels: as using isContactable it could lead to circular reference
     * remove LeadModel::getDoNotContactChannels: isContactable is deprecated and this method was never used
     * remove LeadModel::flattenFields use Lead::getProfileFields